cbhagya/perfectphyloR/cran-comments.md

   * In this submission according to a reviewer's suggestion, I have:

-      * fixed the description field in the DESCRIPTION start with "Reconstructs perfect ...".
+      * fixed the 'Description' field in the DESCRIPTION start with "Reconstructs perfect ...".
       * fixed the reference in the 'Description' field of the DESCRIPTION file to be of the form: authors (year) <arXiv:...>.
-      * added more small executable examples in your Rd-files to illustrate the use of the exported function (internal functions) and enabled those examples for automatic testing.
+      * added more small executable examples in the Rd-files to illustrate the use of the exported functions (internal functions) and enabled those examples for automatic testing.

+  * I also updated the version number in the DESCRIPTION file to 0.1.3 to reflect the above modification.

 ### Second resubmission in June 2019

   * In this submission, vignette files were modified to comply with CRAN requirements.

   * Updated the version number in the DESCRIPTION file to 0.1.2 to reflect the modification in vignette folder.

 ### First resubmission in June 2019